zh2395/KPC/README.md

 `numCores`: number of cores that are going to be used for parallelizing the process;
 `verbose`: whether to print each selected variables during the forward stepwise algorithm

-The algorithm returns a vector of the indices from 1,...,dx of the selected variables
+The algorithm returns a vector of the indices from 1,...,dx of the selected variables in the same order that they were selected.
+The variables at the front are expected to be more informative in predicting Y.
 ``` r
 n = 200
 p = 100